Skip to contents

 2. Time the exact and lobpcg solvers on the subset at a fixed threshold.

-3. Use tune_imp() to check that a relaxed threshold does not materially change cross-validation error.
+3. Use tune_imp() to check that a relaxed threshold and scale = FALSE do not materially change cross-validation error.

 Create a representative test matrix